On Yang-Mills Stability Bounds and Plaquette Field Generating Function: TUV Stability and Plaquette Field Correlations for an Approximate Model

-Making a change of variables, using elementary inequalities and the well-known Lebesgue integral convergence theorems, we obtain that the continuum limit of the above coincident point truncated correlations exists.
+From Eq. (\ref{rpower}), we easily see the the $r$-correlation is zero if $r$ is odd.
+For even $r$, making a change of variables, using elementary inequalities and the well-known Lebesgue integral convergence theorems, we obtain that the continuum limit of the above coincident point truncated correlations exists.
 With

-and $T_\alpha(g)\,\equiv\,\lim_{a\searrow 0}\,\langle [{\tr M_{\mu\nu}]}^\alpha\rangle$, for $d=2,3$, we obtain, letting $\lambda\,=\,\left(2a^{d-4}/g^2\right)^{-1/2}y$,
+and $T_r(g)\,\equiv\,\lim_{a\searrow 0}\,\langle [{\tr {\cal F}^s_{\mu\nu}]}^r\rangle$, for $d=2,3$, we obtain, letting $\lambda\,=\,\left(2a^{d-4}/g^2\right)^{-1/2}y$,

 with an associated measure normalization ${\cal N}_2$.
 For $d=4$, letting $\lambda\,=\,gy$, we obtain